-2.5.7 The SRB remains intact, with the goal of having the same core membership for the duration of the program or project, although it may be augmented over time with specialized reviewers as needed.
-Board members must be competent, current, and independent (not dependent on or affiliated with the program/project), and some members must be independent of the program's or project's participating Centers.
-All individuals selected to serve on SRBs must be highly qualified and must have the ability to make a broad assessment of the implementation of the program/project, which employ numerous engineering and other disciplines.
-The NASA Standing Review Board Handbook was written to provide guidance for the development of the SRB and its membership.
-It can be found in the "Useful Links" section of the NODIS library here: http://nodis3.gsfc.nasa.gov/links_lib.cfm.
+2.5.2.4 The SRB remains intact, with the goal of having the same core membership for the duration of the program or project, although it may be augmented over time with specialized reviewers as needed.
+Board members must be independent of the program and project, and some members must be independent of the program's or project's participating Centers.
+Board members are chosen based on their management, technical, safety and mission assurance expertise, their objectivity, and their ability to make a broad assessment of the implementation of the program/project that employs numerous engineering and other disciplines.
+For programs, board members responsible for the Independent Cost Analysis (ICA) are provided by the Independent Program Assessment Office (IPAO).
+For Category 1 and 2 projects, board members responsible for the Independent Cost Estimate (ICE) are also provided by the IPAO.
+For Category 3 projects, board members responsible for the ICE may be provided by the IPAO, the Center Systems Management Office (SMO), or Center systems management function, as appropriate.